1. I am not very interested in therapy but I need medication management. Is this available?

 Bring a copy of your discharge paperwork, including discharge diagnosis and medications, with you to your visit.

-Your prescriber is bound by professional standards of conduct to prescribe medications indicated for your specific diagnosis in the context of your individual circumstances.
+Your prescriber is bound by profesional standards of conduct to prescribe medications indicated for your specific diagnosis in the context of your individual circumstances.
 Your prescriber will listen to your concerns, but ultimately will decide what treatment to provide.
 You are encouraged to discuss options with your prescriber.

 6. Will I have enough medication to last until my follow-up appointment?